nadaabdulghaffar/SQL-50/README.md

 ## Overview

-This repository is dedicated to solving and documenting solutions for the [ "https://leetcode.com/studyplan/top-sql-50/" ](SQL 50 LeetCode Study Plan).
+This repository is dedicated to solving and documenting solutions for the [SQL 50 LeetCode Study Plan](https://leetcode.com/studyplan/top-sql-50/).